 - Egg Base: the amounts listed are for one version of the sandwiches.
 If making both versions, double the base, but do so in two separate bowls for easy assembly.10 eggs, ¼ cup half-and-half, ½ teaspoon fine sea salt, ⅛-¼ teaspoon freshly ground black pepper

-- Whisk together the eggs, half-and-half, salt, and pepper until light and fluffy and completely combined.
+- Preheat the oven to 350F.
+Whisk together the eggs, half-and-half, salt, and pepper until light and fluffy and completely combined.
 Set aside.

 - Prepare a quarter sheet pan (or two if making both varieties) by spraying with cooking oil and then lining with parchment paper, ensuring it hangs over the edges for easy removal.
 The cooking spray will help it stick to the pan.